 We recognise that criminal investigations and proceedings can be highly stressful particularly given the stakes are high as your liberty and reputation are at risk.

-The members of Rosenblatt’s White Collar Crime team have extensive experience of attending interviews under caution at police stations and the offices of other investigating agencies.
+The members of Rosenblatt’s Financial Crime team have extensive experience of attending interviews under caution at police stations and the offices of other investigating agencies.

 In addition to interviews conducted under caution we also represent clients who are required to attend and be interviewed pursuant to the exercise of compulsory powers.
 These include powers of the SFO under section 2 of the Criminal Justice Act 1987 and of the FCA under sections 171 and 172 of the Financial Services and Markets Act 2000 whereby individuals and companies may be compelled to answer questions, provide information, or produce documents to assist in the investigation of fraud or regulatory breaches.